Attend a Workshop

 - Proposal submission deadline (for organisers): February 28th, 2018 (17:00 PST)

 - Proposal notification (for organisers): March 15th

 Workshops allow members of a community to meet in the context of a focused and interactive discussion, and to move the field forward and to build a community.
 MobileHCI workshops might address basic research, applied research, HCI practice, new methodologies, emerging application areas, design innovations, management and organizational issues, or HCI education.
 Each workshop should generate ideas that give the MobileHCI community a new, organized way of thinking about the topic, or ideas that suggest promising directions for future research.
 Some workshops result in edited books or special issues of journals; you may consider including such a goal in the design of your workshop.
 Please note that for workshop proposals of comparable quality, preference will be given to workshops containing discussion and interactive sessions.

 Workshops will be held on September 3rd.
 They should offer a mid-morning break, a lunch break, and a mid-afternoon break.
 Workshops typically have 15 to 20 participants.
 Focused interaction among participants is important.
 Participants must have informed positions based on prior experience.

 Please submit your workshop proposal via EasyChair.
 A workshop proposal submission consists of a single PDF file in the SIGCHI Extended Abstracts Format.
-Submissions should be four pages or less, detailing your goals for the workshop, how you plan to run the workshop, any planned outcomes, and a short bio of the organizers.
+Submissions should be four pages or less (excluding references), detailing your goals for the workshop, how you plan to run the workshop, any planned outcomes, and a short bio of the organizers.
 For your convenience, we prepared a template.